gravity-ui/uikit/src/components/lab/Breadcrumbs/README.md

 ### Links

-In Breadcrumbs, clicking an item normally triggers `onAction`.
-But you can also make them links to other pages or websites.
-To do that, add the href property to the `<Breadcrumbs.Item>` component.
+In `Breadcrumbs`, clicking an item normally triggers `onAction`.
+However, you can also use them as links to other pages or websites.
+To do that, add the `href` property to the `<Breadcrumbs.Item>` component:

 <!--LANDING_BLOCK